devhawala/dodo/chs-config-files.md

 Dodo provides a simple read-only database used for resolving distinguished names in the Clearinghouse service and handling passwords in the Authentication service.

-Based on this database, Dodo's clearinghouse and authentication services provide the minimal set of Courier operations for both protocols to allow a login in the XDE environment (specifically Dawn's XDE disk).

-Higher level functionality to search the Clearinghouse for users, groups, services etc. are not implemented yet.
-However such items can already be defined through property files, each item being defined by its own property file located in the directory specified by the `chsDatabaseRoot` parameter of the Dodo configuration.
+The Clearinghouse items required for both services are defined through property files, each item being defined by its own property file located in the directory specified by the `chsDatabaseRoot` parameter of the Dodo configuration.

+Based on this database, Dodo's clearinghouse and authentication services provide all Courier operations for both protocols to allow:
+- login to XDE and GlobalView
+- search and query Clearinghouse for users, groups, services etc.

+Although the service implementations provide all procedures defined by the Courier protocols, the modifying operations (create, modify, delete items, change passwords, add or remove members on groups etc.) are rejected with error `accessRightsInsufficient`, as the database is read-only at runtime, being exclusively defined by property files.

 The property files in this directory must follow the following naming conventions: